leogurja/eslint-config/README.md

   },
   {
     files: ["packages/react-project/**/*.{ts,tsx}"],
-    extends: configs.react({ vite: true }),
+    extends: react({ vite: true }),
   },
   {
     files: ["packages/next-project/**/*.{ts,tsx,js,jsx}"],
-    extends: configs.next,
+    extends: next,
     rules: {
       "react-compiler/react-compiler": "off", // customize your rules if you find it necessary },
   },
-  configs.disableTypeChecking, // you can disable type linting, make sure to user this at the end );
+  disableTypeChecking, // you can disable type linting, make sure to user this at the end );
 ```